kinelite/Flux-insert-character/README.md

 2. Make sure you install all missing nodes.
 3. If you have never used ReActor or innswapper128 before, you will need to install manually.
 See more at https://github.com/Gourieff/ComfyUI-ReActor
 4. Load images of the subject, the face (not required if not a person but you need to click disable Face Swap Unit in the Prompt Card), and the destination.
+5. Mark the area in the destination image that you want your subject to insert.
-5. Insert the Prompt.
+6. Insert the Prompt.
-6. Click Run.
+7. Click Run.
-7. If you are not satisfied with the result, see the Tips notes in some nodes that I found impactful to the results.
+8. If you are not satisfied with the result, see the Tips notes in some nodes that I found impactful to the results.
 You will need to experiment on it.
 There is no universal setting.